-Literature is designed to improve students' ability to read and respond to increasingly complex texts.
-Students are selected for this course based on their reading comprehension ability, which this course aims to extend.
-The texts are chosen because of their literary merit and are designed to offer a challenge to the students.
-They read the texts closely and consider the way that language has been used by the author.
-They respond to the texts in using different genres, with a focus on academic writing.
+Literature is designed to improve students' ability to read or view and respond to increasingly complex texts.
+Students are selected for this course based on their reading and viewing comprehension ability, which this course aims to extend.
+The texts are chosen for their literary merit and are designed to offer a challenge to the students.
+They read or view the texts closely and consider the way that language, literary and/or film techniques have been used by the author or director.
+They respond to the texts using different genres, with a focus on academic writing.